BitcoinDesign/Guide/guide/onboarding/creating-a-new-wallet.md

 {% include /tip/open.html label="Don’t: Hide the implications of a non-custodial wallet" icon="forbid" color="red" %}

 Within your onboarding process, be clear about what it means to have a non-custodial wallet. (and the responsibility that comes along with it).
-Within your onboarding process, be clear that “account” information cannot be recovered by your respective team.
+Within your onboarding process, be clear that your respective team cannot recover " account” information.

 {% include /tip/close.html %}